ingels11/academic-kickstart/content/authors/kathryn_chiang/_index.md

 #   Select one of the following, remove the brackets but leave the quotes
 user_groups:
--
-   "Graduate Students"
+- "Graduate Students"

 # Short bio (displayed in user profile at end of posts)

-interests: "Obesity, Nutrition, Workplace Wellness, Physical Activity, Chronic Disease Prevention, Sedentary Behavior, Population Health"
+bio: ""

+interests: ""

 # Social/Academic Networking